moonblade/expressStarter/README.md

         app.use('/users', usersRouter);

 > We'll be using index.js file.
+Only this file and public folder need to be checked

         app.use('/', indexRouter);